Critical Environment Technologies

 A2L Refrigerant Safety Data

-Values from ASHRAE Standard 34-2022 and Addendum a
+GWP, RCL, and LFL values from ANSI/ASHRAE Standard 34-2022 and Addendum a

 RefrigerantGroupGWPRCL (ppm)LFL (ppm)25% LFL (ppm)Primary Application